fpetruschke/gettingStarted-FatFree/README.md

 This is always a wiry thing.

-Set the permission of your project root dir: `sudo chmod -R 777 /path/to/dir/`
+Set the permission of your project root dir: `sudo chmod -R 777 /var/www/gettingStarted-FatFree/`

-You might have to reconfigure the permissions later again.
-If not only for safety purposes.
+You might want to reconfigure the permissions later again.

 But for now we just keep it simple and put it like that.

+(Never use this configuration productive though.)

 --------